Johann Grander

-Johann "John" Grander (24 April 1930 – 24 September 2012) was the Austrian inventor of the Hexagonal water technique, which has since scientifically been proven as ineffective.
+Johann Grander (24 April 1930 – 24 September 2012) was the Austrian inventor of a water revitalization technology, which has scientifically been proven as ineffective.

 Life

-Grander was born in Jochberg, Austria, the second of five children with a difficult childhood.
-At the age of 13, he was trained by the Nazis to work in agriculture.
+Grander was born in Jochberg, Austria, the second of five children.
+At the age of 13 the Nazi district leadership deprived him of further schooling and sent him to work as an agricultural tractor driver.

 Revitalized water

+Grander stated that Jesus had appeared to him and gave him the plan for water revitalization because of his connection with God.

-Grander invented a scientifically not proven process for treating water, producing what he called "revitalized water" (German: belebtes Wasser).
+Grander invented a scientifically unproven process for treating water, producing what he called "revitalized water" (German: "Belebtes Wasser").
 According to Grander, this improves the water structure and produces a healthy environment for useful microorganisms.

-In 1978, Grander gave up his profession and founded the Grander family business for original Grander technology in 1979.
-His approach to the study of the anomalous properties of water is similar to Masaru Emoto, Viktor Schauberger, Jacques Benveniste et al. Grander's family continue in activities for the treatment, production and marketing of revitalized water and water treatment equipment.
+In 1978, Grander founded the Grander family business (Grander GmbH) and focused on research on his technology for original Grander technology.
+Grander's family continues in activities for the treatment, production and marketing of revitalized water and water treatment equipment.

-It is scientific consensus that the claims as to how the process changes water are not supported by physics or chemistry and may be called "esoteric nonsense".
+It is scientific consensus that the claims as to how the process changes water are not supported by physics or chemistry and may be called "esoteric nonsense", in the sense of freedom of speech, regarding a verdict of a lawsuit.

-Nevertheless, supporters claim that it cuts the running costs of industry from steel works to fruit canning factories, of public swimming pools, and makes for more effective water-based physiotherapy for injuries.
-Some companies using Grander water insist that the Grander revitalization process works and saves them money.
+Grander GmbH itself focused on customer evidences and testimonials until 2016.
+Since 2016 the company claims positive effects for the use of Grander water treatment technology used in the industrial sector or in different trades.
+Supporters and customers in different professions claim that it cuts the running costs of industry from steel works to fruit canning factories, of public swimming pools, and makes for more effective water-based physiotherapy for injuries.

+Nevertheless, the claim lacks any scientific confirmation.